V INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces That Visa Inc. Investors With Substantial Losses Have Opportunity To Lead Class Action L...

-Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Visa Inc. ("Visa" or "the Company") (NYSE: V ) and certain of its officers.
+(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Nov.
+28, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Visa Inc. (“Visa” or“the Company”) (NYSE: V) and certain of its officers.

 Class Definition